 Sometimes, the best time for a vacation is when your schedule allows it!
 For many busy families, that means times when the tadpoles are out of school, including spring and summer breaks.
 If you’re planning to visit Universal Orlando Resort during a peak period, then naturally you may be wondering what the park experience will be like: How can I make the most of my time if there are long lines?
 Will I be able to get everything done that I want to do?
 How early do I need to arrive?

 Visiting Universal Orlando during a busy time does not mean you're in for less fun or more stress.
 Much like our green friend Shrek, it just means there are more layers to understand.
-In this post, we’ll cover exactly what to expect when Universal Orlando's capacity limits are reached and how to make the very most of a busy day so that you are toadally ready for action.
+In this post, we’ll cover exactly what to expect during those rare days Universal Orlando hits full capacity and how to make the very most of a busy day so that you are toadally ready for action.

 Our Top Touring Strategy When Universal Orlando Is Busy

-Entry at the theme parks is first come, first served.
+Entry at the theme parks is first-come, first-served.
 That means you should plan to arrive early, especially when crowds are highly anticipated.
-A good rule of thumb is to arrive at the entrance gates about an hour before the parks officially open.
+Around this pond, we like to say that the early frog gets the fly!
+A good rule of thumb is to arrive at the entrance gates about an hour before the parks officially open since the gates have a habit of opening a few minutes early.
+That way, you can make a beeline to the hottest rides and get on them with minimal wait times.
 If you’re staying at one of the Universal Orlando Resort hotels (or if you’re a premier or preferred annual passholder), you should definitely take advantage of Early Park Admission.
-Be sure to budget time for parking or taking transportation to get to the parks, going through the temperature screening and security checkpoints, and walking through Universal CityWalk.
-Check for Virtual Line passes as soon as you are on property; you do not need to wait until you are physically inside of the parks to do so.
+Be sure to budget time for parking or taking transportation to get to the parks, going through security checkpoints and walking through Universal CityWalk.

 When to Expect Universal Orlando to Reach Capacity

-The start of spring break season is always early March.
+The start of spring break season — another time it's not uncommon to see big crowds in the parks — is always early March.
 However, the end of the season fluctuates, thanks to Easter.
 The date of the holiday changes every year, and many school districts adjust their spring break or give additional days off because of it.
 Typically, when you have a later Easter, there is a longer, but overall less crowded spring break season.
-For 2021, Easter falls on April 4, so there will be an overall shorter, but more crowded, spring break season, especially compared to 2019 when Easter fell on April 21.
+Next year, Easter will fall on April 9, so there will be an overall shorter, but more crowded, spring break season, compared to this year when Easter fell on April 17.
 Florida universities generally have spring breaks during the first or second week of March.
-This year, the public schools in Orange and Osceola Counties had spring break from March 15 to 19, so that week in particular saw more weekdays reaching capacity due to locals being out of school.
+In 2023, the public schools in Orange and Osceola Counties will have spring break from March 13 to 17, so that week may see busier weekdays due to locals being out of school.

 The summer break season normally lasts from Memorial Day weekend to Labor Day weekend — though the second half of August usually sees crowds slowing down since Florida schools, along with many U.S. school districts, start the school year in mid-August.
 For the best times to visit Universal Orlando, I share more advice on when to visit the parks in this separate post.